 “There is all of this healing work that Native people are doing everywhere at this time.
 Peggy went to boarding school and was affected by that in very harmful ways.
 What helped her achieve the most healing was doing the Sun Dance for the first time.
 [The Sun Dance is] an intense and deeply transcendent traditional ceremony.
 The most important thing for her was reconnecting to her culture.”

-Spending about 3-4 months of cumulative time (over the course of these five summers) immersed in the Crow community, David came to understand how important it was for many Native people to reconnect to their own ceremonies and traditional ways of life.
+Spending about 4-5 months of cumulative time (over the course of these summers) immersed in the Crow community, David came to understand how important it was for many Native people to reconnect to their own ceremonies and traditional ways of life, and to understand their history.
 This was not only important for personal well being – it was a prerequisite for effective action for legitimate social change.
 Healing oneself seemed to be intimately connected to healing one’s community.

-This value placed in the recovery of one’s own indigenous culture came up in other experiences David had during the same time period, including work he did for Fania Davis (sister of Angela Davis) in her organization Restorative Justice for Oakland Youth (RJOY).
+This value placed in the recovery of one’s own indigenous culture came up in other experiences David had during the same time period, including his work as an assistant to Fania Davis (sister of Angela Davis) in her organization Restorative Justice for Oakland Youth (RJOY).

 After decades as an activist and civil rights lawyer, Fania entered an Indigenous Studies doctorate program and began to study under traditional African healers for her own well-being.
-Fania’s current work to transform the school-to-prison pipeline integrates restorative justice she learned from indigenous culture and people into schools and communities, emphasizing the notion that “harmed people harm people” and that “healed people, heal people.”
+Fania’s current work to transform the school-to-prison pipeline integrates the principles of restorative justice that she learned from her travels into schools and communities, emphasizing the notion that “harmed people harm people” and that “healed people, heal people.”

-Fania reflects on her experience with indigenous culture in her article “This Country Needs a Truth and Reconciliation Process On Violence African Americans – Right Now”, a widely circulated piece that Fania wrote in response to the 2014 national outcry over the killings of Mike Brown and Eric Garner.
-Having come to California for graduate study, while still spending summers on the Crow Reservation, David’s exposure to Fania’s work and value system meshed with the experiences he was having through Unity Hoops.
+Fania reflects on her experiences with indigenous cultures in her article “This Country Needs a Truth and Reconciliation Process on Violence Against African Americans – Right Now,” a widely circulated piece that Fania wrote in response to the 2014 national outcry over the killings of Mike Brown and Eric Garner.
+David did supporting research for the article on the tenets of various truth and reconciliation models.
+His exposure to Fania’s work and value system meshed with the experiences he was having through Unity Hoops.

 “I came away with all of these questions through this whole learning process,” David says.
-Fania encouraged David to reconnect to his own indigenous culture and ceremonies, but the idea that his ancestors were at one point indigenous was not intuitive to David at all.
-This realization came, he says, as an “epiphany”, and it initiated lots of questions.
+Fania encouraged David to reconnect to his own indigenous culture and ceremonies, but the idea that his ancestors were at one point indigenous was not intuitive to David.
+This realization came, he says, as an “epiphany,” and it initiated lots of questions.
 In addition to understanding who they were and how they lived, David wanted to understand what happened to his indigenous ancestors that would eventually cause them to become violent colonizers of other lands.

 “I wanted to understand this culture of conquest and this culture of domination that came out of Europe and hit Africa, hit the Americas, and hit Asia through colonialism.
 I started questioning the idea that the reason this happened is solely because western Europeans had superior technology – “Guns, Germs and Steel,” which is the title of a famous book that argues this.
 To me, even if they did have those things, where did this culture come from?
 Why would you inherently want to dominate the world?”